Can a jump start damage your vehicle or the other vehicle?

 Connecting jumper cables with donor engine off

 In this case you’re connecting the jumper cables between a donor car that’s NOT running and a dead car (obviously not running).
-We’ll also assume that you’ll be connecting the cables correctly–positive to positive, negative to good ground point.
+We’ll also assume that you’ll be connecting the cables correctly–positive to positive, negative to a good ground point.

 As you move the jumper cable clamp closer to make the final connection, the voltage potential between the fully charged battery in the donor vehicle and the lower voltage in the dead battery results in a spark.
 This is due to breakdown voltage, where the ions in the air at the connection point become conductive.
 The spark is hot enough to ignite any hydrogen gas under the hood–which is why all car experts recommend making the last connection far from the battery.

 In addition to the possibility of igniting hydrogen, the spark itself causes a voltage spike on the dead vehicle, along with electrical noise on the electrical systems of both vehicles.

 Here’s a common scenario with a discharged battery

 Once the battery in the dead vehicle drops below 9.6 volts, the computers and modules often shut down.
 But the instant you connect the jumper cables, the dead vehicle’s electrical systems “wake up” and draw current.

 As the “hot at all times” ECM/PCM, body control module, remote keyless entry, and security system modules draw current they activate or deactivate relays.
 Although this current draw is minor in comparison to current drawn by the dead battery, the quick relay activation/activation can cause transient power surges in the dead vehicle’s electrical systems, as well as RFI interference and some degree of back EMF.